ctse55/Project1_Scheduling/README.md

     - The test cases starts with person 1 schedule, person 1 Daily Period, person 2 Busy Schedule, person 2 Daily Period, and duration
 3. When prompted to input Working Period and Busy Schedule enter the schedule as the time as a string in '[HH:MM]' format then press enter
     - If you are adding more time ranges in the Busy Schedule section put the separate ranges in brackets (i.e. [['9:00','10:00'],['11:00','12:00']]
+    - If entering an empty set for the busy schedule, just enter '[]'
 4. When prompted to input the meeting duration just enter the integer and press enter
 5. The results will be printed below after the duration input